myriamgoude/bearer-hub/src/content/terms.md

 "**Authorized Users**" mean users authorized by the Customer to access and use the Platform, the Software and the Services, which may include - without limitation of the number of users - Customer's employees, Affiliates, Affiliates' employees and any third parties, subject to the compliance with the provisions of these ToS and the limitations set forth in the applicable Plan.

-“**API Integration**” means the source code that You create with the Framework, host on the Platform, monitor with the Dashboard and access with the SDKs.
+“**API Integration**” means the source code that You create with the Framework, host on the Platform, monitor with the Dashboard and access with the Integration Clients.

 "**Confidential Information**" means any information of a confidential nature that is communicated by the disclosing Party to the receiving Party or accessed by the receiving Party, communicated in written or oral form, marked as proprietary, confidential or otherwise so identified, and/or any information that by its form, nature, content or mode of transmission would, to a reasonable recipient, be deemed confidential or proprietary, including, without limitation, the Agent, the Software and the Documentation.